 Conduct Officer or Hearing Officer means any individual designated by the director of the Center for Student Conduct and Conflict Resolution to facilitate conduct hearings and to impose the full range of university statuses and conditions.
 Center for Residence Life professional staff members have the authority to hear cases and can impose the full range of university statuses and conditions, excluding removal from housing and separation from the university.

 Student Code of Conduct Students and Student Organizations are expected to conduct themselves in ways that support the University's mission.
-The Student Code of Conduct outlines behaviors it considers are inappropriate and do not support the university's mission.
+This code outlines behaviors it considers are inappropriate and do not support the university's mission.
 Students engaging in behaviors in violation of university policies, and the Student Code of Conduct, will be afforded the opportunity to participate in the process outlined in this Policy.
+The following is a list of defined behaviors in violation of the Student Code of Conduct.

 Endangering Behavior.
 Any action that restricts, threatens, or endangers the mental, emotional, financial, or physical health and/or safety of oneself or others.